Puer Aeternus Archetype: Understanding the Eternal Child

 In adulthood, he will likely wrestle with the two bipolar shadow archetypes: the Addicted Lover and the Impotent Lover.

-The Addicted Lover and the Impotent Lover are two bipolar shadow components of the Lover archetype.10Robert Moore and Douglas Gillette, King Warrior Magician Lover, 1991.
+The Addicted Lover and the Impotent Lover are two bipolar shadow components of the Lover archetype.6Moore, R., & Gillette, D. (1990).
+King, warrior, magician, lover: Rediscovering the archetypes of the mature masculine.
+HarperCollins.

 The Addicted Lover’s primary attribute is a sense of lostness.
-As neo-Jungian Robert Moore and Douglas Gillette explain:11Ibid, 133.
+As neo-Jungian Robert Moore and Douglas Gillette explain:

 This lostness shows up in the way that the Addict lives for the pleasure of the moment only and locks us into a web of immobility from which we cannot escape.

-Fully possessed by our feelings, we are unable to separate from them and ground ourselves in objective reality.
+Fully possessed by our feelings, we can’t separate from them and ground ourselves in objective reality.
 The so-called addictive personality who can’t stop eating, smoking, drinking, having sex, masturbating, or doing drugs is possessed by the Addicted Lover.

 What the Addict is seeking (though he doesn’t know it) is the ultimate and continuous “orgasm,” the ultimate and continuous “high.”

-Most of the Jungian literature on this topic focuses on the boy or girl possessed by this Eternal Child archetype.
-But ultimately, these archetypal patterns are all triggered by the parent’s psychology—not the child’s.
+Most Jungian literature on the Puer archetype focuses on the boy or girl possessed by this Eternal Child archetype.
+But ultimately, these archetypal patterns are all triggered by the parents’ psychology, not the child’s.

-The child can only respond to his environment based on the psychic forces he observes and absorbs.
-The responsibility for addressing these imbalances in adulthood, of course, still falls on the individual.
+The child can respond to his environment only through the psychic forces he observes and absorbs.
+Of course, the individual still has the responsibility for addressing these imbalances in adulthood.

-So the point here is not to project blame on the parents, but to shed light on how the Puer Aeternus/Puella Aeterna most often comes into being.
+So, the point here is not to assign blame to the parents, but to shed light on how the Puer Aeternus/Puella Aeterna most often comes to be.

 When a man and woman are in a relatively healthy and balanced relationship—two moderately healthy adults and a good match by various metrics—the Puer Aeternus is not likely to manifest.
 Unfortunately, this is arguably the exception, not the rule.

 The reality is that most people get married when they’re way too young.
-Most marry out of cultural and social pressures before they’ve developed adult consciousness.
+Most marry under cultural and social pressure before they’ve developed adult consciousness.

-Consequently, they haven’t reached any reasonable level of psychological maturity, which adds emotional fire to the relationship.
+Consequently, they have not reached a reasonable level of psychological maturity, which adds emotional fire to the relationship.

 The Puer Aeternus arises when the father is absent or lacks healthy masculine energy.
 If the man is grounded and content with his wife (because he has constellated his masculine energy within himself), his wife is more likely to feel secure.